 Meanwhile, the work had outgrown Jane's kitchen – the Center’s first home.
 In 1991, Phyllis Matthews had joined her in donated office space.
 Trisha Lester and Leslie Takahashi Morris came on staff a year later, and the Center was up and running.

-Now more than 1,500 nonprofits are Members, and 94% of you renew each year -- the bottom line on whether you value the Center.
+Now nearly 1,600 nonprofits are Members, and 94% renew each year.
 With dues, fees, and the purchase of publications, nonprofits support a third of the cost to provide the Center's services.
 The rest is raised each year.

 As Members, you're investing in yourselves and your sector.
 You're demonstrating interest in accountability to your stakeholders and in effective leadership and management.
 And, you're showing you understand the importance of the nonprofit sector standing strong and united.